rphii/TimersInterpreter/README.md

 #### Linear Sequence
 - Takes anything on either side, even a string.
 - If one of either of the side is a string, it will create a linear sequence for all characters, e.g. `'abc'+''` is synonymous with `'a'+'b'+'c'+''`.
-Empty strings are "treated" as being the same values as the one on the other side, so the previous range is _actually_ going to be `'a'+'b'+'c'+'c'`.
+Empty strings are removed and the whole construct is reduced to whatever is left, so the previous range is _actually_ going to be `'a'+'b'+'c'`.
 Single characters are converted to their codepoint.
 - If there is a chain of values, e.g. `1+3+5+7` it will automatically assume that the programmer wants this instead `1+3|3+5|5+7`
 - A linear sequence is $$v_i=v_\text{base}+i\cdot v_\text{step}$$ where $i$ is the i-th value of the sequence, $v_\text{base}$ the first and $v_\text{step}$ the second value.
 - Optionally, one can specify an inclusive upper limit with a range modifier, e.g. `1+3-10` is synonymous to `1|4|7|10`.